-To actually have access to the Raspberry Pi's pins, you need to open Python as a root user, or an admin.
+Before we can get into coding the GPIO pins, you need to open Python as a root user, or an admin.

-That will open the Python IDE as a root user, allowing you control over the Raspberry Pi's GPIO pins.
+That will open the Python IDE as a root user, allowing you to have complete sudo control over the Raspberry Pi's GPIO pins.

 Step 1: Python Code